pateatlau/mfe-rm-nx/README.md

 Run `npm i --global nx@latest`.
 It is recommended to install it globally as we can then directly run it directly, eg. `nx serve cards` instead of having to use NPX with every command if it is installed locally, eg. `npx nx serve cards`.

 ## Installing NPM packages
-Navigate into the root repo folder (mfe-rm-nx) and run `npm i`.
-That's it -- no need to go all the different sub-folders (projects) and install the packages separately.
+Navigate to the root repo folder (mfe-rm-nx) and run `npm i`.
+That's it!
+No need to install the NPM packages to all the different sub-folders (projects) separately.
 All the NPM packages are installed in the project root only.
-Once the NPM packages are installed, you are good to go!
+Once the NPM packages are installed with this single command, you are good to go!

 ## Start the app in local
 - To start the Cards Remote MFE development server run `nx serve cards`.
 Open your browser and navigate to http://localhost:4500/.